Most customers want to know

 How do I use an e-ticket?

-E-tickets need to be printed at home before you travel.
+E-tickets can be either printed out or displayed on your mobile device.
 On Grand Central and CrossCountry Advance purchase tickets you will be presented with this delivery option.

 Once you have selected it please ensure the e-mail address you have supplied is correct and continue with your booking.

 Once you have paid for your tickets we will send you a confirmation e-mail.
 You will then receive a second e-mail containing a link to download your e-ticket.
-Once you have downloaded the e-ticket this needs to be printed.
+Once you have downloaded the e-ticket you will need to either display it on your mobile device or print it out.

 - A printer